 The goals of the child care subsidy programs are:

 - To help low income families afford quality child care for their children.

 - To allow parents to work and become self-sufficient.

 Choosing a Child Care Provider:

-Choosing a Child Care provider is a very important decision.
+Choosing a child care provider is a very important decision.
 The Virginia Department of Social Services (VDSS) provides guidance to parents to help you with this decision.
-Childcare Guidance for Parents.
 The VDSS website also offers an up to date listing of all child care providers.
 You may research the site by the type of care you prefer and by zip code.
-Read more information from VDSS about Child Care providers.
+Read more information from VDSS about Child Care providers

 Information on becoming a Child Care Provider: